pyrocko/grond/docs/source/index.rst

 Source code
 -----------

-The source code of Grond is hosted in its `GitHub repository <https://github.com/pyrocko/grond/>`_.
+The source code of Grond is hosted on `git.pyrocko.org <https://git.pyrocko.org/pyrocko/grond/>`_.

 Contact